Tours & Information Sessions

 For Prospective Students and Families:

-For those interested in applying to Princeton University, we recommend signing up for an Admissions Information Session and one of our student-led tours.
+For prospective students interested in visiting Princeton, we recommend signing up for an Admission Information Session and one of our student-led tours.
 Registration for each of these programs is separate.
 While we do not track visits or measure interest, we recommend signing up for a tour so we can best prepare for your arrival on campus.

 For School or Community Groups: